Brionconroy/coffee-social-react/README.md

 + Stratagy: Is this content relvent to the user and is it culturally appropriate?

-+ Scope: Are we accomplishing our goals of broadcasting The Corner Bistros ethos.
++ Scope: Are we accomplishing our goals of create a space that people will come together to discuss coffee.

 + Structure: How many pages should we have in our website and why?